kathyleoo2016/Marketing-Analytics/README.md

      * Secondary data: What you have done
   1. Individual  vs Aggregated data

- * Other tips
-    For a business with regular customer behavior, the most critical thing is not to retain customer, but how to attract new customer
+ * Other tips: For a business with regular customer behavior, the most critical thing is not to retain customer, but how to attract new customer